Real spectra of large real asymmetric random matrices: Applications

 The density is constant in the imaginary direction.
 In the real-valued diffusion the spectral density of complex eigenvalues remains the same, but there is an accumulation of real eigenvalues with the density

 where $c(t)$ is a normalization constant calculated numerically.

 (4) Adjacency matrices of random regular graphs~\cite{NeriMetz}.
 Let $G$ be a directed graph with $N$ nodes such that each node has exactly $k$ outgoing edges and exactly $k$ incoming edges and $X$ be its adjacency matrix. $G$ is sampled uniformly from the space of all graphs fulfilling this condition.
 Unlike in previous examples, here the source of randomness in $X$ is the topology of the graph, not the distribution of weights.
+The pdf of matrix elements is neither orthogonally invariant nor continuous.
+Spectra of adjacency matrices random graphs possess a rich structure.
+The density consists of an absolutely continuous part and point masses.
+Zero eigenvalues are a consequence of the lack of strong connectivity, while an outlier is the Perron-Frobenius eigenvalue~\cite{MetzNeriRogers,NeriLinear}.
 The spectral density of complex eigenvalues of $X$ reads~\cite{NeriMetz}

 hence the density of real eigenvalues is given by